-In reality, Germany lost about a tenth of its population and territory in Europe after the war: Alsace-Lorraine was returned to France after forty years of German control; Denmark received Northern Schleswig; Poland got parts of Silesia and West Prussia while the region of Hlučínsko was transferred to Czechoslovakia.
+In reality, Germany lost about a tenth of its population and its territory in Europe after the war: Alsace-Lorraine was returned to France after forty years of German control; Denmark received Northern Schleswig; Poland got parts of Silesia and West Prussia; Hlučínsko was transferred to newly-created Czechoslovakia.

 This 1936 map, which was published in German schoolbooks, shows the territorial losses in red and those parts of Germany that were demilitarized under the Versailles Treaty in stripes.
 What the map calls a “diktat” also established freedom of navigation on Germany’s major waterways, which are highlighted in green: the Danube, Elbe, Oder and Rhine Rivers.

 Despite Germany’s defeat in the war and the dismemberment of its empire, the Western world continued to watch it warily.